SMS: Interconnectivity with other networks

-Message Service Centers communicate with the Public Land Mobile Network (PLMN) or PSTN via Interworking and Gateway MSCs.

-Subscriber-originated messages are transported from a handset to a service center, and may be destined for mobile users, subscribers on a fixed network, or Value-Added Service Providers (VASPs), also known as application-terminated.
-Subscriber-terminated messages are transported from the service center to the destination handset, and may originate from mobile users, from fixed network subscribers, or from other sources such as VASPs.

 On some carriers non-subscribers can send messages to a subscriber's phone using an Email-to-SMS gateway.
 Additionally, many carriers, including AT&T Mobility, T-Mobile USA, Sprint, and Verizon Wireless, offer the ability to do this through their respective websites.

 For example, an AT&T subscriber whose phone number was 555-555-5555 would receive emails addressed to 5555555555@txt.att.net as text messages.
 Subscribers can easily reply to these SMS messages, and the SMS reply is sent back to the original email address.
 Sending email to SMS is free for the sender, but the recipient is subject to the standard delivery charges.
 Only the first 160 characters of an email message can be delivered to a phone, and only 160 characters can be sent from a phone.
 However, longer messages may be broken up into multiple texts, depending upon the telephone service provider.

 Text-enabled fixed-line handsets are required to receive messages in text format.
 However, messages can be delivered to non enabled phones using text-to-speech conversion.

 Short messages can send binary content such as ringtones or logos, as well as Over-the-air programming (OTA) or configuration data.
 Such uses are a vendor-specific extension of the GSM specification and there are multiple competing standards, although Nokia's Smart Messaging is common.

-SMS is used for M2M (Machine to Machine) communication.
-For instance, there is an LED display machine controlled by SMS, and some vehicle tracking companies use SMS for their data transport or telemetry needs.
-SMS usage for these purposes is slowly being superseded by GPRS services owing to their lower overall cost.
 GPRS is offered by smaller telco players as a route of sending SMS text to reduce the cost of SMS texting internationally.